SteffanSingh/SteffanSingh/README.md

 **`Software Programmer | Backend developer`**
  <p> Hello! 👋 I'm a Backend Developer with a creative and positive outlook.
 I recently graduated from MASTERSCHOOL with a degree in Software Engineering.
 I bring a blend of progressive thinking and artistic passion to my professional work.

-I am skilled in Python, Flask, and SQL, and I'm currently expanding my knowledge by learning JAVA for backend development.
+I am skilled in Python, Flask,Javascript, HTML/CSS and SQL, and I'm currently expanding my knowledge by learning JAVA for backend development.
 I'm eager to advance my career as a backend developer and continuously enhance my skills while on the job.

 I'm confident that my abilities and mindset can add significant value to any project team.
   </p>